DomtronVox/NodeJSIRCBot/README.md

 ### File Descriptions

-* index.js - Loads the configuration file and creates bots based on it.
+* index.js - Loads the configuration file and then creates the web server and bots.
 * bot.js - Manages plugins.
-Will probably provide the http server
-* plugins - Folder where all plugins should be placed.
+* plugins/ - Folder where all plugins should be placed.
     * irc_protocol.js - Plugin that lets the bot connect to irc servers.
 Handles connecting, disconnecting, pings, receiving/sending messages, and parsing messages to JASON.